entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

             keyForHelpMessage: thing
             ognlExpression: string

-## Content Descriptor
+## Content

-This descriptor allows to create and optionally publish a content, according to the `status` property.
+This descriptor enables a content to be created and optionally published via a bundle, according to the `status` property.
 The content id is optional and can be auto generated or explicitly declared for linking from other components, like Content Widget.

 **Content descriptor.yaml.**